FancyChaos/ProgrammingQuotes/README.rst

 How to use
 ----------

-Just type in 'programmingquotes' into your shell!
-The best way is to combine this with a greeting message for your shell.
+Every arguement is explained in the docs: https://programmingquotes.readthedocs.io/en/latest/usage.html

 TODO
 ----
 * Adding more funny quotes!
+* Make language a multiple arguement so you can pick many languages when you habe more than 2 to pick
-* Maybe add color support
+* Add color support
+* Add option to edit the quotes(underlining, styling stuff in general)

 Howto Contribute
 ----------------
-Just read the Contributing.rst to check out how to help me out!
+Just read the CONTRIBUTING.rst to check out how to help me out!

 Credits
 -------